Pyxus/fray/docs/getting_started/mod_input/index.md

 ## Registering Inputs to Input Map

-Before you can make use of the other tools found in this module you must first register inputs to the input map.
+Before you can make use of the other tools found in this module, you must first register inputs to the input map.
 Inputs come in the form of binds which wrap around godot's input detection, and composites which make use of other composites to register inputs which involve multiple binds.

 ### Registering Binds